FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 ### Aliases creation

-It is not possible to create aliases dynamically, only before start the UniConfig distribution.
+It is not possible to create aliases dynamically, only before starting of the UniConfig distribution.
 Creation of aliases has some rules:

 1. Alias name has to be unique and cannot contain whitespaces
 2. Command can contain wildcard (*).
 In this case user will be prompted to add value